Chinomnso-Okechukwu/Unit-3/README.md

         var = InventoryWindow(self)
         var.show()
 ```
-This code snippet is the first step to acheiving our goals of being able to create, edit and delete perfumes.
-These lines of code are contained in the class PerfumeActions since that is the window in which the create, edit and delete buttons are found.
+This code snippet is the first step to acheiving our goals of being able to create, check in/out and delete perfumes.
+These lines of code are contained in the class PerfumeActions since that is the window in which the create, check in/out and delete buttons are found.
 The code connects the buttons to the InventoryWindow where the table inventory is found.